vickertan/Question101/README.md

 # To Do List

-- [x] Update user's favoriteQuestion list in firestore on setFavorite function run
+- [x] Create function to prevent duplicating user's favorite question's data in firestore

 - [x] Show modal to provide topic selection for user to play when user click on "Topic" button menu